ThinkboxSoftware/Deadline/Examples/Scripting/Plugin/SampleSimplePlugin/Readme.txt

 for great examples.
 I stole most of this from the TileAssembler!

-To start hacking on this, copy the whole thing into the Repository's "plugins" folder.
+To start hacking on this, copy the whole thing into the Repository's "plugins" folder, then rename files/folders.
+Basically, do a find/replace for the files and folders and contents named "SampleSimplePlugin" to what you want it to be called.
 Be sure to rename everyting to match.
-Basically, do a find/replace for files and folders and contents named "SampleSimplePlugin" to what you want it to be called.

 The really tricky part for this is submitting a job so that this plugin is called!
 I don't have an example of that yet, but you'll need to look into how